todd-herbert/heltec-eink-modules/docs/API.md

 ___
 ### `fullscreen()`

 Draw to the entire screen, rather than just a particular part.
 Undoes the `setWindow()` method.
-Call before the `DRAw` loop.
+Call before the `DRAW` loop.

 Fullscreen is the default state at start of sketch.